czarek7711/hoot/README.md

 You can read about <i>hoot</i> here: http://vgmrips.net/wiki/Hoot

+FAQ (some may be out of date): http://snesmusic.org/hoot/v2/faq.php

 If I add anything it goes to <i>xml/\~systems\~.xml</i> which is the only xml file <i>hoot</i> reads for soundtrack entries.

 ![Hoot in action](screenshot.gif)